ccdcoe/CDMCS/Suricata/ebpf/README.md

 ### Setting things up

-Find an IP address you can communicate with on `enp0s8` and add it to the block list with scbpf.
+Find an IP address you can communicate with on `enp0s8` and add it to the block list with `scbpf`.

+The syntax is `scbpf -F /sys/fs/bpf/suricata-enp0s8-ipv4_drop -A -k 1.2.3.4` where `1.2.3.4` is the IP to add.

 Once done, verify no traffic is seen anymore with this IP address.

 One can use `suricatasc` to get interface statistics and/or analyze eve.json output for significative events.